Mini Diarium documentation

 Advanced users can customize the app's color palette by overriding individual CSS theme tokens.

-Open Preferences → General, scroll to the Theme Overrides section.
-Enter a JSON object with light and/or dark keys, each mapping CSS variable names to color values:
+Open Preferences → Advanced, then enter a JSON object with light and/or dark keys, each mapping CSS variable names to color values:

 {